dichaelen/ContainersOnAzure_IntroLab/README.md

 # Preparing for this lab

-For this Lab you will require:
+For this Lab you will require Windows machine with the following:

 * Install the Azure CLI 2.0, get it here - https://docs.microsoft.com/en-us/cli/azure/install-azure-cli
 * Install Docker, get it here - https://docs.docker.com/engine/installation/